neopragma/sociabletests/README.md

 There are several ways to approach TDD that have yielded good results, and many more ways in which TDD has been misunderstood and misapplied, with...well, _unsurprising_ results.
 It's easy to see how TDD may be misunderstood because some of the key terms used to describe it are not really precise - notably the words "test," "driven," "development," and "unit."

 In a nutshell, there are a couple of popular ways to approach TDD.
 They are sometimes called the Detroit School (or Chicago School) and the London School of TDD.
-For reasons that remain unclear to me, many people seem to think the two are very different, and/or we must choose either one or the other when we use TDD.
+For reasons that remain unclear to me, many people seem to think the two are very different, and we must choose either one or the other when we use TDD.

 Practitioners actually mix and match the two freely.
 The choice depends on what we're doing at the moment.
 We don't even pause and think, "Gee, I guess I should switch to the other school now."
 We just do what makes sense in context.
 So, it's a little puzzling that people make such a fuss over it.